 From the ‘Broadway Melody Ballet’ sequence in ‘Singin’ in The Rain,’ MGM, 1952, Cyd Charisse with Gene Kelly.

-The rock ‘n roll group ZZ Top have a song entitled “Legs.”
-The lyrics include the line: “She’s got legs, she knows how to use them.”
+“She’s got legs, she knows how to use them,” is a line from a ZZ Top rock `n roll tune entitled “Legs.”
 The good ol’ boys of ZZ Top likely did not have Cyd Charisse in mind when they wrote this tune – Charisse being the famous statuesque dancer of the 1950s who lit up the silver screen with grace and good looks in the heyday of MGM musicals.
-Nevertheless, ZZ’s description serves this lady well.
+Nevertheless, ZZ’s lyric serves this lady well.
 In fact, rumor had it – as did at least one Guiness record book entry – that Charisse’s legs were insured for millions in the 1950s.
 She reportedly later said this was an MGM-inspired publicity stunt.
 Still, those legs of hers certainly appeared to be worth every one of those purported millions – and more.
 For beyond their mere sexy appearance, the legs of Cyd Charisse were made for dancing – and dance this lady did; with poise, power, and entertaining provocation.
 But it didn’t start out that way for a little girl in Texas.

 Born Tula Ellice Finklea in Amarillo, Texas in March 1922, Cyd Charisse had a brush with polio as a child, making dancing seem a pretty remote possibility.
 But the sickly Tula began dancing at home at the encouragement of her father.By the age of 14 she was dancing with a Russian ballet troupe.
 He built her a practice bar and a full-length mirror in her bedroom.
 He wanted her to work and stretch her muscles.
 She began dance lessons at age 8.
 “I was this tiny, frail little girl, I needed to build up muscle,” she would say in a later interview, “and I fell in love with dancing from the first lesson.”
 During a family vacation in Los Angeles when she was 12, her parents enrolled her in classes at a Hollywood ballet school.
 As a teenager, she returned to the school as a full-time student.
 One of her teachers there was Nico Charisse, a handsome young dancer.
 At age 14, she auditioned for and later joined the Ballet Russe de Monte Carlo, touring under Russian-required stage names Natacha Tulaelis and Felia Siderovaa.